 - Parking at the base or at One Tree Hill (a wiser choice).

-Parking Note: cars are often parked along the Mt Dandenong tourist Road.
-Do not park illegally as fines are being imposed.
+Parking Note: cars are often parked along the Mt Dandenong Tourist Road.
+Do not park illegally as fines are imposed.

 The Thousand Steps/Kokoda Trail walk is easy to find from the lower car park.
 Simply follow the signs!
 It is about 800 metres to the actual beginning, passing memorial points along the way as well as a small playground and cafe.